There's a lot of information to absorb when you're in the research stage of your breast augmentation journey! Like, what is a seroma?

 A seroma is a collection of excess fluid at a surgical site.

 Try not to be too concerned as swelling after a breast augmentation is completely normal.
 Some of us even experience what we’d call ‘spongy sternum’, when the area between your breasts is so puffed up you can kinda squish it.

 Signs of a Seroma after a Breast Augmentation

 Because it's hard to say what's a normal amount of swelling after surgery (every surgery, and every individual, is different) it can be useful to know what to look out for.

 A seroma after breast augmentation will present as a bulging area of skin (a bit like a squashed water balloon).

-The more involved your surgery is (e.g. a breast lift as well as implants) the higher the chances of a seroma.
+The more involved your breast augmentation is (e.g. a breast lift as well as implants) the higher the chances of a seroma.

 A seroma can develop shortly after surgery and if it occurs any later than this it's often caused by some other trauma, like doing too much too soon!